AlanKrajina/JS-learn/README.md

 `Prototypal Inheritance`:
-Instances inherit directly from other objects.
+- instances inherit directly from other objects.

 Instances are typically instantiated via factory functions or `Object.create()`.

 Instances may be composed from many different objects, allowing for easy selective inheritance.